 A dental bridge relies on the fully external support of your surrounding teeth to hold a prosthetic tooth in place of the missing tooth.
 Dental bridges are usually less expensive than dental implants, though they do not offer the same long-term benefits that are usually not as long-lasting as dental implants.

-If you are interested in learning more about your tooth replacement options, please schedule an appointment with Dr. Leah Romay.
+If you are interested in learning more about your tooth replacement options, please request an appointment with Dr. Leah Romay.
 Together, we will come up with a plan to replace your missing tooth and better your overall dental health.
 We look forward to seeing you at your next appointment.